Skip to main content

 2025.08.25 Ensuring Local Compliance - Flock Safety Statement on Immigration Cooperation

-Garrett Langley, CEO of Flock Safety, which operates automated license-plate readers (ALPRs) in jurisdictions nationwide, put out a statement admitting that "[w]hile it is true that Flock does not presently have a contractual relationship with any U.S. Department of Homeland Security agencies, we have engaged in limited pilots with the U.S. Customs and Border Protection (CBP) and Homeland Security Investigations (HSI), to assist those agencies in combatting human trafficking and fentanyl distribution . . . .
+Garrett Langley, CEO of Flock Safety, which operates ALPRs in jurisdictions nationwide, put out a statement admitting that "[w]hile it is true that Flock does not presently have a contractual relationship with any U.S. Department of Homeland Security agencies, we have engaged in limited pilots with U.S. Customs and Border Protection (CBP) and Homeland Security Investigations (HSI), to assist those agencies in combatting human trafficking and fentanyl distribution . . . .
 As of last week, all ongoing federal pilots have been paused."
 Langley stated that "to ensure users are able to determine, in compliance with local laws, regulations, and community norms, whether and when to share their data . . . [m]oving forward, federal users will not be added to Statewide or Nationwide lookup.
 Any sharing request, audit or display of these agencies will clearly delineate that an organization is federal."

 View Document